Institution code: H12

 Learning extends beyond the classroom.
 There will be lots of applied work in our extensive laboratories, on our commercial farm on-campus, in our entomology laboratory, the Jean Jackson glasshouse, and entomology resource room with its insect collection.
 There is also a Companion Animal House.
 You’ll learn off-site through field trips and work placement.

 You’ll take part in at least two residential field courses.
 In your first year you will head to the Slapton Ley Field Studies Council Centre in Devon where you will learn to conduct independent field research and do a group project.
-There’ll be an opportunity to take part in an overseas course in Spain or Portugal in your second year.
 In Year 4 you’ll design, execute and evaluate a group research project during a further residential course on the island of Anglesey.

 Learning at Higher Education level is a big step up from further education so we make sure you get lots of advice and support.
 Everyone learns differently and in the workplace you’ll need to work in different ways, so we make sure our courses test you in every way possible.
 So you will attend lectures and tutorials, do hands-on work, experience field trips, sit exams, and complete coursework assignments.
 Topics are based on real world situations, such as the reintroduction of the Wart-biter cricket and the Large Blue butterfly.